zanedickens/github-search/README.md

 # Github Search

-Searches Github via it's API for current repos.
+Searches Github via the API for current repos.

 ## How to run this app:
 - This is an AngularJS 1.5 app and needs a web server to run